oktadev/okta-blog/_source/_posts/2021-10-08-secure-access-to-aws-eks.md

 {% img blog/secure-access-to-eks/29.png alt:"Okta Admin Console - Authorization Server - New Groups Claim" width:"600" %}{: .center-image }

-- Now let's create an access policy on this AuthZ Server to drive when the AuthZ Server should mint the id_token.
+- Now let's create an access policy on this AuthZ Server to drive when the AuthZ Server should mint the `id_token`.

     - Go to the **Access Policies** tab and select **Add Policy**